 EOSC Co-Creation 9/1/2020–3/31/2021

-This project, funded by the EOSC Co-Creation funding, aims to produce an overview of the current role of FAIR data in researcher assessment, and to create a vision and roadmap to better incorporate FAIR data in European research assessment as an essential incentive for researchers to engage with FAIR data production and use of EOSC services.
+This project, funded by the EOSC Co-Creation funding, aimed to produce an overview of the current role of FAIR data in researcher assessment, and to create a vision and roadmap to better incorporate FAIR data in European research assessment as an essential incentive for researchers to engage with FAIR data production and use of EOSC services.
 According to the FAIR principles, the data should be Findable, Accessible, Interoperable and Re-usable.

-The first part will be executed by:
+The first part was executed by:

 - Producing a review on data models, information systems and assessment policies based on existing literature (reports, research articles and other documents).